mfpdev/mfp71-with-ionic2/README.md

-# Running MobileFirst Platform Foundation 7.1 Cordova App with Ionic2
+# Running MobileFirst Platform Foundation 7.1 Cordova app with Ionic2

 This sample will show you how to add Ionic2 to an MFP 7.1 Cordova app.
 The app in this sample calls a MobileFirst Blog RSS adapter protected with a login form.